 A shuttle runs between Yanoda and Sanya and visitors can purchase tickets for various activities within the park or choose from packages that include lunch and a variety of activities.
 Admission prices begin at 170 yuan.

 Sinharaja is a large park in Sri Lanka.
 It was saved from most logging activities due to its inaccessibility and in 1978, UNESCO created it as a World Biodiversity Reserve and later designated it a World Heritage Site.
 Today, the hilly virgin rainforest is a treasure trove of native Sri Lankan flora and fauna, some of them endemic to the island.

 Sinharaja is only 13 miles east-to-west, and less than 5 miles from north to south.
-Nonetheless, it represents some of the best-preserved lowland tropical rainforest on the island.
-Although wildlife isn’t as easy to see as at parks like Yala, there are some 15 Sri Lankan leopards living in the park, along with stripe-necked mongoose, golden palm civets, purple-faced langur monkeys, green pit vipers and a multitude of birds and other creatures.
+Nonetheless, it represents some of the best-preserved lowland tropical rainforests on the island.
+Although wildlife isn’t as easy to see as at parks like Yala, there are some 15 Sri Lankan leopards living in the park, along with stripe-necked mongoose, golden palm civets, purple-faced langur monkeys, green pit vipers, and a multitude of birds and other creatures.
 Keep an eye out for the whistling lizard, which is best known for its alarm call.
 The forest itself is dense with flora typical of a humid, tropical forest.
-Trees are packed around 45 to 55 individuals per hectare and average height tends to be around 40 meters, with some specimens reaching up to 50 meters!
+Trees are packed around 45 to 55 individuals per hectare and the average height tends to be around 40 meters, with some specimens reaching up to 50 meters!

 10. Hawaii (United States)